Quansight/Quansight-website/apps/consulting/posts/scaling-python.md

 <img
 src="/posts/scaling-python/pygpu-cuda-algorithm.png"
+alt="An image representing a flow diagram of the pyGPU-cuda algorith."
 />

 Unfortunately what we ended up finding was that copying the data back and forth between the host's memory and the GPU memory turned out to be rather expensive.
 It was expensive enough in fact to mitigate a lot of the benefits we saw in the speedup of the computation itself.
 On top of that, the increased cost of GPU available cloud instances made the usage of GPUs for our calculation unfeasible for our problem.
 With that in mind, we decided to focus on good old distributed CPU architecture for our computation.